nimod7890/commit-translator/README.md

 ## Usage

 1. **Write Your Commit Message**: Simply write your commit message in Korean as you normally would.
-2. **Translate**: Click the 'Translate' button in the GitHub extension menu.
+2. **Translate**: Click the commit-translator icon button in the source control menu.
 3. **Enter API Key**: If you haven't already set up a DeepL API key, you will be prompted to enter it.
 This is required for the translation service.
    1. Go to the [DeepL Page](https://www.deepl.com/pro#developer).
 4. **Commit**: Your commit message will be translated to English.
 Review and commit as usual.